Palliative care: Other symptoms

 Intestinal obstruction occurs when there is a partial or complete obstruction of the gut lumen and/or peristaltic failure.
 The patient may suffer a range of symptoms depending upon the severity and location of the obstruction, but they may include vomiting, constipation, constant abdominal pain and colic.

 Choosing appropriate medicines to manage these problems is sometimes difficult due to their effects on gut motility.
 For example, as a prokinetic, metoclopramide may be helpful in a patient with nausea and vomiting who has gastric stasis, but it couldn’t be used if the patient also has colic because it might make it worse.
 Morphine may be helpful for constant abdominal pain, but if the patient also has peristaltic failure then an agent with a lower risk of constipation such as fentanyl should be considered.
-Erratic or poor oral absorption of medicines may also present a problem in patients with intestinal obstruction, and the use of non-oral options may be necessary such as patches or syringes drivers.
+Erratic or poor oral absorption of medicines may also present a problem in patients with intestinal obstruction, and the use of non-oral options may be necessary such as patches or syringe drivers.